Mostafanofal453/Master/README.md

-# Ottawa University AI Master's Courses
+# Master's Degree - Ottawa University

 This repo contains all the assignments and the final project of the courses that I took in my Master's degree in the Ottawa University (Artificial Intelligence & Data Science track).